-In the meeting of the cane and sugar board each year, the board will consider the policy to increase the sale volume of raw sugar within the country to the ethanol industry which will consider from the amount of raw sugar each production season.
+In the meeting of the cane and sugar board each year, the board will consider the policy to increase the sale volume of raw sugar within the country to the ethanol industry which consider from the amount of raw sugar each production season to deduct export volume of law sugar to overseas market and to promote and expand sugar consumption as raw material in the country.

-(3) Risk factors
+3. Risk factors